-Gifts or tokens of appreciation can occasionally be given to third-party business partners from outside the Corporation at CBC/Radio-Canada's expense.
-These gifts are limited to CBC/Radio-Canada branded materials or goods with a value under \$100, except where the primary purpose is to generate revenue and develop business for CBC/Radio-Canada.
-See the Rule on Duty Entertainment for more details.
+Gifts or tokens of appreciation may occasionally be given to third-party business partners from outside the Corporation at CBC/Radio-Canada's expense.
+These gifts are limited to CBC/Radio-Canada branded materials or goods with a value under \$200, except where the primary purpose is to generate revenue and develop business for CBC/Radio-Canada.
+See the Directive on Duty Entertainment for more details.

-Outside Employment and Activities
+Outside employment and activities

-CBC/Radio-Canada recognizes the importance of being engaged and contributing to our communities' well-being through volunteer activities and knows that some employees can wish to pursue other paid work outside of their duties.
-Such activities can, however, conflict or be perceived to conflict with our duties at CBC/Radio- Canada, undermine the independence and impartiality expected from the Corporation and its employees, or affect our ability to do our work.
+CBC/Radio-Canada recognizes the importance of being engaged and contributing to our communities' well-being through volunteer activities and knows that some employees may wish to pursue other paid work outside of their duties.
+Such activities may, however, conflict or be perceived to conflict with our duties at CBC/Radio-Canada, undermine the independence and impartiality expected from the Corporation and its employees, or affect our ability to do our work.